paraswadhwa/Cars24-Assignment/README.md

 	   brand.
 	3. Once the filters are applied, the filter boxes and the search box gets disabled and you need to clear the applied filters before using them again.
+	4. Filtered products are preserved after the page reload as well.

 # Screenshots